jklzz02/Anime-Rest-API/README.md

 - Google client secret
 - Secret key

-and also for domains for external services and the client, to avoid `cors` issues and hard coding domains.
+and also domains for external services and the client, to avoid `cors` issues and to hard code domains.

 - Recommender domain
 - Client domain